The following was adapted from “How Goodly are Your Tents: Temple Beth Jacob at 75”, ed. David Plotnikoff, copyright 2005.

 In the wake of World War II, as the Peninsula experienced an unprecedented boom in population, many within Beth Jacob’s leadership recognized that the congregation would eventually outgrow its current home.
 So in 1951, the congregation purchased 3.5 acres in the soon-to-be-built neighborhood development on Alameda de las Pulgas, our current location, and broke ground on the new synagogue a year later.
 Beth Jacob sold the Creek Drive facility to the United Pentecostal Church which used the building until its demolition in 1988.

 After Zwerin’s tenure leading Beth Jacob, numerous rabbis and lay leaders filled the rabbinical position at Beth Jacob for almost two decades.
-In 1957, Rabbi H. David Teitelbaum arrived; under his direction, Beth Jacob joined the United Synagogue of Conservative Judaism.
-Later, in 1964, Hans Cohn became Beth Jacob’s cantor.
+In 1957, Rabbi H. David Teitelbaum arrived; under his direction, Beth Jacob joined the United Synagogue of Conservative Judaism, an affiliation that continued until 2013.
+In 1964, Hans Cohn became Beth Jacob’s cantor.
 Cantor Cohn had fled from a childhood in Nazi Germany to China, finally reaching the United States via Australia.

 In the winter of 1979, the Redwood City Fire Department received a call from Beth Jacob’s neighbors that the building was burning.
 Within hours, the sanctuary was destroyed, as were the social hall and offices.
 Arson was suspected but no conclusive evidence was ever found.